 We believe that Geography explains the past, illuminates the present and prepares us for the future and that everyone should have the opportunity to study Geography to enrich their lives for the better.

-The Geography curriculum, builds on prior learning from Key Stage 2 to broaden their understanding and appreciation of the human and physical world and how they interact.
+The Geography curriculum covers the full National Curriculum, building upon prior learning from Key Stage 2 to broaden students’ understanding and appreciation of the human and physical world and how they interact.
 They are challenged to learn through the use of ‘BIG Questions’ and are required to think hard in lessons using a variety of skills from defining, calculating describing and explaining to ‘higher order’ skills such as answering “to what extent” questions where students have to give both sides of the argument.
 Geographical skills are embedded throughout the key stages such as analysing graphs and maps.

-At KS4- students study the AQA Specification 1-9 and have 3 hours of Geography a week.
-We teach Physical and Human Geography in alternate terms so that students have breadth of study throughout the year.
-The following skills are intertwined throughout all topics; geographical, numerical, statistical, and cartographical.
-Student carry out fieldwork in the summer term in Year 10, students investigate the impact of urban regeneration in Burnley Town Centre and come to a judgement if it has brought more social and economic opportunities.
-They also apply their physical geography knowledge of rivers to investigate if The River Don follows The Bradshaw Model.
+At KS4, Geographers study the AQA Specification and have 3 hours of Geography a week.
+Students carry out fieldwork in the summer term in Year 10, investigating the impact of urban regeneration at Salford Quays and come to an informed judgement about whether there are more social and economic opportunities.
+They also apply their physical geography knowledge of rivers to investigate if The River Irwell follows the Bradshaw Model.

 Geography Road Maps

 Please note, every subject exercise book your child has contains a subject ‘Burnley High Road Map’ that outlines the content covered, timelines and assessment points for the current year.